 Fulfill Procedure Requirements

-It’s also a good idea to recruit nurses to assist with your new aesthetic procedures, as many nurses specialize in the field.
+It’s also a good idea to recruit nurses, or other practitioners, to assist with your new aesthetic procedures, as many nurses specialize in the field.
 Nurses with aesthetics training can consult with patients, perform pre-and post-operative care, assist physicians in surgery and administer many injections and fillers themselves.
 They are an enormous asset to growing practices, so take your time to recruit and review potential candidates as you expand your practice.
+You can even complete your aesthetic training together.

-By earning certifications for aesthetic procedures, you learn the essential skills and techniques for successful procedures, as well as how to treat complications.
-These certifications, along with the forums the membership provides, aesthetic nurse support and an overview of what procedures will most benefit your patients, will help your practice become a successful and reputable medical aesthetics business.
+By earning certifications for aesthetic procedures, you learn the essential skills and techniques for successful procedures, as well as how to treat complications, which will fully prepare you for offering these services on your own.
+These certifications, along with peer advice through the AAAMS Network and the initial market research you complete will help your practice succeed.